romychs/gotk3/README.md

 GMenuModel, GMenu, GtkActionable, GFile and so on.
-5) CoolApp example application created to demonstrate golang code patterns to build modern GTK+3 application, which incude menus, toolbars, actions and others widgets and tools (including pattern for fullscreen wrap/unwrap, preference dialog, save/restore settings and so on).
+5) CoolApp example application created to demonstrate golang code patterns to build modern GTK+3 application, which incude menus, toolbars, actions and others widgets and tools (including pattern for fullscreen wrap/unwrap, preference dialog sample, save/restore settings and so on).

 Usage